Fatemeaboutalebi97/Network-Labs/README.md

-# Network-Labs
+# University-Network-Lab
-Designing and implementing various types of networks in Cisco Packet Tracer
+Designing and implementing a university network in Cisco Packet Tracer